harrisonlab/root_architecture/Fine_mapping/Rootstock_alignment.md

 qsub $ProgDir/sub_bwa.sh $Cultivar $Reference $ReadsF $ReadsR $OutDir done
 ```
-It worked as well so I am going to try to repeat the whole alignment and see what happens now.
+The subset of reads works fine but when I did the full alignment didn't work and looks like a memory problem.
+I have increased the memory on the script and I am going to repeat it.
+Now using the script in my folder called sub_bwa2.sh with increased free memory (to 4G) and -R y to book the blacklaces 11

 ```bash
 Reference=$(ls /home/groups/harrisonlab/project_files/root_architecture/Apple_genome/GDDH13_1-1_formatted.fasta)